A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 (For 2024 numbers, see this guidance from CMS, and for 2025 numbers, see this guidance.)

-For people who aren’t eligible for CSR, the silver plans displayed on the exchange website will have their regular out-of-pocket maximums, which can be up to $9,450 for an individual in 2024.
-For those who are eligible for CSR, the Silver plans will have maximum out-of-pocket limits no higher than the following:2
+For people who aren’t eligible for CSR, the silver plans displayed on the exchange website will have their regular out-of-pocket maximums, which can be up to $9,450 for an individual in 2024 (up to $9,200 in 20252).
+For those who are eligible for CSR, Silver plans have maximum out-of-pocket limits no higher than the following:3

 • In both cases, plans can be offered with even lower out-of-pocket limits, but cannot exceed those limits.